 Background: In the lead up to the Solomon Island’s 2014 National General Election, the Solomon Island Electoral Commission (SIEC) conducted a range of Voter Awareness Programs (VAPs).
 These programs were designed to enhance voter engagement with the electoral system and improve voter awareness of key electoral issues.

-Sustineo was engaged by the United Nations Development Programme (UNDP) to conduct the Solomon Islands Electoral Commission (SIEC) Voter Awareness Survey.
-This survey is part of the ongoing effort to improve electoral outcomes in the Solomon Islands.
-The objective of the project was to provide an evidence based assessment of the performance of the Voter Awareness Programs, establish a baseline data set to assist with future monitoring and evaluation, and to inform future communication messaging and funding decisions.
+In 2015, Sustineo conducted a national level survey to provide an evidence-based assessment of the performance of the VAPs, establish a baseline data set to assist with future monitoring and evaluation, and to inform future communication messaging and funding decisions.

-The final report provided a comprehensive assessment of key aspects of voter knowledge, attitudes and practice related to electoral systems in the Solomon Islands.
-The survey results both produced baseline information regarding electoral behaviours but also provided important insight into the effectiveness of key communication channels used in the VAPs.
-The findings highlighted that many of the previously assumed best mechanisms for the VAPs were not providing the desired returns.
-The final report provided recommendations for policy makers to more effectively target messages towards key demographics, and guidance regarding which aspects of the electoral system need to be subject to greater attention within the VAPs.
-Project outcomes were noted by UNDP as being beyond their expectations and will inform future strategy development regarding VAPs, as well as inform the communication channels used by SIEC.
+Outcome: The final report provided a comprehensive assessment of key aspects of voter knowledge, attitudes and practice related to electoral systems in the Solomon Islands.
+The survey results produced baseline information regarding electoral behaviours and provided important insight into the effectiveness of key communication channels used in the VAPs.
+The final report provided recommendations for policy makers to more effectively target messages towards key demographics, and gave guidance regarding which aspects of the electoral system needed to be subject to greater attention within the VAPs.
+Project outcomes were noted by UNDP as being beyond their expectations and informed future strategy development regarding VAPs as well as inform the communication channels used by SIEC.